Danyl101/BiLSTM-Financial-Market-Predictor/README.md

-Here’s your **BiLSTM README** fully refactored to match the KeyStone style you provided, with clean formatting and integrated visuals:

----

 # 📊 Financial Market Predictor — BiLSTM + Optuna

 **Financial Market Predictor** is a modular system for forecasting stock market trends using a **BiLSTM** network tuned with **Optuna**.
 It predicts **45 days ahead** using 60-day lookback sequences and integrates a full pipeline of data preprocessing, training logs, sequence management, and evaluation.